Off-Grid Water System Guide

 Common Off-Grid Water System Mistakes

-• Relying on a single water source
+• Relying on one water source

 • Skipping filtration

-• Ignoring winter freeze risks
+• Ignoring winter risks

-• Assuming clear water is safe water
+• Assuming clear water is safe

-• Not storing emergency backup water
+• Not storing backup water

-Water problems rarely happen at convenient times.
+Water problems never show up at a convenient time.

 Final Thoughts: Water Is the Foundation of Self-Reliance